Last Updated on March 26, 2021 by Grow with Bovees

 Dethatchers vs Power Rakes

-Many homeowners believe that dethatchers and powers rakes are the same tool, with different names.
+Many homeowners believe that dethatchers and power rakes are the same tool, with different names.
 And even though they are in fact essentially the same thing, they are designed to serve different purposes, they both remove a different amount of thatch.

 What is a Dethatcher?